 - 1. Scientist Name - 2.
 Scientist Title (description of your scientific expertise.) - 3.
 Email address - 4.
 Phone number (Only to be used as backup for conferencing.) - 5.
 Conferencing Number or ID (If the scientist is to use conference number, skype etc.) - 6.
 Office address - 7.
 Descriptive App Name (This is not necessarily the name that the students will give their app.) - 8.
-Paragraph description of App
+Paragraph description of App http://cs4760.csl.mtu.edu/2017/scientists-and-applications/

 The paragraph description of the app is not a description/specification of the design; rather it should motivate the app and give the general idea of the app.
-I have attached a document with last year's app descriptions to use as examples.
+You can use last year's app description as examples, found at: